blowb/blowb-doc/setup-host/docker.rst

 `Docker`_ is an essential software in Blowb.
 Most of our services will be installed into a docker container for better isolation.

-Run the following command to install docker:
+Run the following command to install Docker (you need to enable the ``extra`` repo if you are on Red Hat Enterprise Linux):
 ::

    sudo yum install docker